nabijaczleweli/http.deb/http.md

   --auth [USERNAME[:PASSWORD]]

-    Data for authentication.
+    Data for global authentication.

-    If specified, will require the specified credentials to access any path on the server.
+    Equivalent to --path-auth with a root path and the same crednetials.

+    This argument is deprecated, and will be replaced with the current version of --path-auth on the next breaking release.
+    Use --path-auth in new designs to avoid surprises.

     Default: None.

   --gen-auth

-    Generate a one-off username:password set for authentication.
+    Generate a one-off username:password set for global authentication.

-    The username consists of 6-12 random alphanumeric characters, whereas the password consists of 10-25 random characters from most of the ASCII printable set.

     Functions as if --auth was specified with the generated credentials.

+    This argument is deprecated, and will be replaced with the current version of --gen-path-auth on the next breaking release.
+    Use --gen-path-auth in new designs to avoid surprises.

     Exclusive with --auth.
 Default: false.

+  --path-auth [PATH=[USERNAME[:PASSWORD]]]

+    Data for per-path authentication.

+    The specified PATH will require the specified credentials to access.
+    If credentials are unspecified, the path will have authentication disabled, even if global or parent paths have authentication specified.
+    These can be arbitrarily nested.

+    PATH is slash-normalised stripped of leading and trailing slashes.
+    Specifying more than one of the same PATH is erroneous.

+    Default: empty.

+  --gen-path-auth [PATH]

+    Generate a one-off username:password set for authentication under PATH.

+    The username consists of 6-12 random alphanumeric characters, whereas the password consists of 10-25 random characters from most of the ASCII printable set.

+    Functions as if --path-auth was specified with PATH and the generated credentials.

+    Exclusive with --path-auth with the equivalent PATH.
+Default: empty.

   -s --no-follow-symlinks